hazieon/nandoku/README.md

 ## 5. Click the option you think is correct and see the result.
 Click 次 to move to the next question.
 View your score throughout at the top of the page.
+If correct, you get a point added to your score.
+If incorrect, the correct answer is shown and the score is unchanged.

 ## 6. Your percentage score is shown on Game Over.
 Congratulations!
 The game ends when the number of set rounds is complete.

+## 7. Click ⇦ to return to the menu.
-## 7. Return to the menu page at any time using the back arrow.
+Return to the menu page at any time using the back arrow.
-Click ⇦ to return to the menu

 ### Upcoming features
 I plan to expand the game by: adding user logins, scores that persist, a 'mixed category' feature, possibly audio readings of kanji characters and definitions.

-#### More about the game and process
+#### About the game
 I had the idea to build this game for a long time as I saved a list of the characters in my phone dictionary to test friends.
 However, the dictionary list is not sorted into categories, there are no answer choices, a score cannot be shown.
 It is more of an unorganised flashcard activity than a kanji reading game.